cefn/watchable/packages/nevermore/README.md

 #### Extending Settlement

-The type of settlements yielded by `nevermore` aligns with [Promise.allSettled()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/allSettled), but with an extra `job` member.
+The type of settlements yielded from a settlement sequence aligns with [Promise.allSettled()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/allSettled), but with an extra `job` member.

 The type of your job `J` is preserved in `JobSettlement<J>`, meaning you can get the annotations back at settlement time.

-Annotating a job is trivial.
+Annotating a job, and creating an inferrable `J` is trivial.
 Instead of ...

 ```ts
 yield () => getStarWars(filmId);
 ```

-Add properties with `Object.assign`
+Add properties to the yielded no-arg function with `Object.assign`

 ```ts
 yield Object.assign(